 Cicatricial or Scarring Alopecia – Alopecia begins as scarring alopecia under which vast loss of follicular ostia occurs.
 It is found that immune alteration results into scarring alopecia.

 Trichotillomania – In few cases, people pull hair from their own scalp and eyelashes.
 It is a psychological problem that is commonly found in kids.
-It results into the development of hair patches.
+It results in the development of hair patches.
 Trichotillomania is an impulse monitored disorder, a psychological condition where an individual cannot prevent performing a specific action.
 This disorder creates negative effects making a person embarrassed.
-It lowers personality of person and affects self-esteem.
+It lowers the personality of the person and affects self-esteem.

 Telogen effluvium – This type of hair loss may occur in females after a couple of weeks to months of baby birth.
 In other cases it occurs due to severe sickness, stress and quick weight change that significantly recovers within a few months.
 Telogen effivium hair loss occurs due to alteration in the hair growth cycle when a vast count of hair enters into the telogen phase simultaneously.
 It is a type of nonscarred baldness that results into diffuse hair fall, usually with an acute onset.
 Telogen effluvium is a reactive process resulted by a metabolic stress or by medicine.